dimichgh/mmap-kit/README.md

 ##### Array API
 * BigArray(options) - constructor
     * options:
-        * arrayDir: String - directory for array data store
+        * dir: String - directory for array data store
-        * arrayName: String - the name of the array, will be appended as last part of the array directory
+        * name: String - the name of the array, will be appended as last part of the array directory
         * dataPageSize: Number - the back data file size per page in bytes, see minimum allowed, default 32Mb
         * maxDataSize: Number|Bignum - maxDataSize in Mb, the max back data file size, see minimum allowed, default 32Mb
         * backlog: fn(ByteBuffer) - a function to be called when the array space is maxed out and the oldest entries will be auto-backlogged to free up the space.